Corporate Governance and Compliance with QCA code

 The Group places a strong emphasis on the standards of good corporate governance and maintaining an effective engagement with its shareholders and key stakeholders, which it considers to be integral to longer term growth and success.

-The principal methods of communication with shareholders are the Annual Report & Accounts, the interim and full-year results announcements, the Annual General Meeting and the website (in particular the sections “RNS News” and “AIM Rule 26”).
+The principal methods of communication with shareholders are the Annual Report & Accounts, the interim and full-year results announcements, the Annual General Meeting and the website.
 The website is updated regularly with information regarding the Group’s activities and performance, and users can register to be alerted of new announcements, reports and events, including Annual General Meetings.

 The Company’s reports and presentations and notices of Annual General Meetings will be made available on the website when available, as will the results of voting at shareholder meetings.